Centralization Is A Fragile Thing

 Or they may want to be warned if someone whose post they are seeing has a history of posting misleading content (regardless if the current post is factual or not).

-BlueSky addresses this through labelers, which work for both posts and accounts.
+Bluesky addresses this through labelers, which work for both posts and accounts.

 Anybody can create a labeler, and anybody can subscribe to any public labeler.